Topical FAQs

 The Professoriate has expanded significantly since then, peaking at 28 members in 2023.

-Q: Who’s on the panel?
+Q: Who was on the panel?

 To ensure an independent review, the panel consists of three external experts: